 Patient safety areas of focus

 The Partnership for Patients has identified 10 core patient safety areas of focus that include nine hospital-acquired conditions and one category involving patient care transitions and readmissions.
-The staff of Cole Memorial is working in six of these areas:
+The staff of UPMC Cole is working in six of these areas: